Holocaust denial: Finland

-In 2013, the Simon Wiesenthal Center asked President Niinistö to condemn a neo-Nazi newspaper circulated to some 660,000 households.
+In 2013, the newspaper Magneettimedia and its editor-in-chief, department store tycoon Juha Kärkkäinen, were convicted of agitation against a population group in connection with antisemitic content published in the newspaper.
+Originally launched as a customer and advertising paper, Magneettimedia was distributed to hundreds of thousands of households through the mail and the Kärkkäinen department store chain.
+It combined alternative health content and conspiracy theories with increasingly explicit antisemitic material.
 The newspaper published articles denying the Holocaust and articles such as "Zionist terrorism" and "CNN, Goldman Sachs and Zionist Control" translated from David Duke.
-Popular Finnish alternative media sites MV-media, Verkkomedia and Magneettimedia are known for publishing articles denying the Holocaust.
-Prominent modern Finnish Holocaust deniers include the owner of KauppaSuomi newspaper and department store tycoon Juha Kärkkäinen.
-Members of the Nordic Resistance Movement have also distributed material denying the Holocaust.
+Following the conviction, Juha Kärkkäinen withdrew from the publication, and the newspaper continued as an online publication under the control of the association Pohjoinen Perinne, whose leadership has been linked to the neo-Nazi Nordic Resistance Movement.
+Members of the movement have also distributed Holocaust-denial material in schools.
+Other alternative media sites, including MV-media and Verkkomedia, are known for publishing articles denying the Holocaust.

 Far-right Finns Party General Secretary Olli Immonen has also multiple times shared a blog criticizing the "Holocaust-religion".
 The Finns Party leader Jussi Halla-aho also referred to Holocaust as "holohoax".
 Pseudonymous Thomas Dalton who is a prolific author of Holocaust denial books and has republished On the Jews and Their Lies and The Protocols of the Elders of Zion is suspected of being a researcher in University of Helsinki according to Demokraatti.